config

 for profile in old-dev old-test old-staging; do

-entra-auth-cli config delete --name "$profile" --force
+entra-auth-cli config delete -p "$profile"

 done